scmerrill/airtag-glitcher-learning/README.md

 * Small (fast switching) N-Channel-Mosfet
 * (Self-built) Level Converter 1.8V --> 3.3V (consists of another N-Channel-Mofset and some resistors.
 I used 2 100k resistors but it may vary)
 * Very thin wire & good soldering iron (or a cheap soldering iron and some patience with Arduino wiring)
-* An oscilloscope (Optional but it really would've made things easier)
+* An oscilloscope (Optional but it really would've made things faster and easier)

 #### Wiring Diagram

 This is mainly where I differ from the other repository.
 I did not have all the components they used, and the wiring was a tad confusing for me, but after playing with it and Googling a bunch I came up with a slightly different wiring scheme)

-This will be updated with my wiring diagram as I have time
+This will be updated with my wiring diagram as I have time.
+For now this is the one I based mine off of.

 ![Wiring Diagram](https://github.com/ensingerphilipp/airtag-glitch-improved/blob/main/assets/wiring.jpg?raw=true)
 _Every ground should in the end always be connected to any gnd pin on the Raspberry Pi Pico_